 There are no prerequisite or preliminary steps that must be taken before a trade secret misappropriation lawsuit can be filed.

-Furthermore, the right to claim for damages resulting from a trade secret misappropriation are also subject to three-year and ten-year statute of limitations.
+Furthermore, the right to claim for damages resulting from a trade secret misappropriation is also subject to three-year and ten-year statutes of limitations.
 The three-year period begins to run when the trade secret owner becomes aware of such damage and the misappropriator’s identity, and the ten-year period begins to run when the misappropriation occurred (Article 766 of the Civil Act).

 The applicable laws do not provide any steps that a trade secret owner must take to initiate a trade secret lawsuit.

 There are no limitations on the courts in which a trade secret owner may bring a claim for trade secret misappropriation.
 There are no specialised courts handling civil or criminal trade secret lawsuits.

 Under the Civil Procedure Act (CPA), a trade secret owner (plaintiff) may file a trade secret misappropriation lawsuit in a court having the jurisdiction over the place where the defendant has a domicile, where the misappropriation occurred, or where the plaintiff has a domicile (Articles 3, 8, 18 and 25).

 The CPA and other applicable laws and regulations do not provide initial pleading standards for civil trade secret lawsuits.
 In this regard, the trade secret owner may choose to file such lawsuits by alleging facts on “information and belief” as in other civil lawsuits and may additionally submit concrete evidence of misappropriation in the later stages of litigation.